 The conversion of light energy into other forms of energy is of uttermost importance in a vast range of fields, such as natural and artificial photosynthesis, photoelectrochemistry, or optoelectronic device development.
 The absorption of a photon by a material can lead to the population of an electronically excited state with enhanced chemical reactivity or to the switching of a material between two states with vastly different properties.
 Excited-state energy dissipates by a variety of mechanisms, including intersystem crossing, electron-phonon coupling, luminescence, charge/energy transfer, or non-radiative decay in the form of heat.
 Depending on the specific application, the aim is to optimize one or several of these relaxation pathways, while avoiding others.
 A fundamental atomic-scale and microscopic understanding of the dynamics after photon absorption is thus pivotal for the rational control and bottom-up design and synthesis of light-harvesting and photoswitching materials and devices.

-HZB/R. van der Veen
+HZB/R.M. van der Veen